Dark Higgs Bosons at Colliders: Terminology and outline

 The main motivation to study dark Higgs bosons is to address the DM puzzle.
-To do so, the model introduced above can be easily extended by a third dark sector particle, namely a fermion that is a SM singlet and carries charge under the $U(1)'$ gauge group.\footnote{The case of a complex scalar DM candidate is also possible and leads to largely the same phenomenology.} The gauge symmetry ensures the stability of the fermion, such that it becomes an attractive DM candidate.
-The simplest version of this model introduces a Dirac fermion $\chi$ and assumes that its mass is generated exclusively via the dark Higgs field, such that $m_\chi = y_\chi \, w / \sqrt{2}$ in terms of the Yukawa coupling $y_\chi$ between the dark Higgs boson and the DM particle.
-This set-up opens up the possibility to search for dark Higgs bosons in events with missing energy, arising from invisible decays of either the dark Higgs boson or the dark photon, as discussed in sections~\ref{sec:invisible_Higgs} and~\ref{sec:Higgs_MET}.
+To do so, the model introduced above can be easily extended by a third dark sector particle, namely a fermion that is an SM singlet and carries charge under the $U(1)'$ gauge group.\footnote{The case of a complex scalar DM candidate is also possible~\cite{Baek:2014kna} and leads to similar (but potentially distinguishable) phenomenology~\cite{Ko:2016xwd,Kamon:2017yfx}.
+For the case of vector DM, we refer to Ref.~\cite{Baek:2012se}.} The broken gauge symmetry leads to a discrete symmetry, which ensures the stability of the fermion, such that it becomes an attractive DM candidate.
+The simplest (anomaly-free) version of this model introduces two chiral fermions $\chi_\mathrm{L,R}$ with opposite charge $\pm q_\text{DM}$ under the $U(1)'$ gauge symmetry.
+Assuming that the dark Higgs boson carries charge $-2 q_\text{DM}$, one obtains the following gauge-invariant Lagrangian:

+where $\chi = (\chi_L, \chi^c_R)$, $y_\chi$ denotes the Yukawa coupling between the dark Higgs boson and the DM particle, $g_\chi = g' q_\text{DM}$ denotes the effective coupling to the dark photon and $P_{L,R} = \tfrac{1}{2}(1 \mp \gamma^5)$.
+We note that this Lagrangian assumes that the DM mass is generated exclusively via the dark Higgs field, such that $m_\chi = y_\chi \, w / \sqrt{2}$.
+This setup opens up the possibility to search for dark Higgs bosons in events with missing energy, arising from invisible decays of either the dark Higgs boson or the dark photon, as discussed in sections~\ref{sec:invisible_Higgs} and~\ref{sec:Higgs_MET}.